 Doug Hoschek has been in the gear industry for many decades, but not as the founder of a pioneering company, or an employee thereof.
 Rather, his role has been in the little-appreciated zone between fabric manufacturing and the companies who buy the fabric and sew up the gear. (picture credit: Amy Milshtein, 2017).
 Doug is holding Made in America wool that is processed to insulate the garment he is wearing called the Skymaster Camping quilt (its both a quilt and a poncho).

-In the long sweep of the history of gear there was wool, and then gradually various synthetics crept in.
+In the long sweep of the history of gear there was wool and silk, but then gradually various synthetics crept in.
 Doug was involved in nearly all of it.
 Downhill ski clothing was a huge market for the synthetic insulations.
 After a bit more, a new synthetic from Norwegian fishermen was introduced.
 These rough-textured insulating sythetics named generically "pile" had some great qualities: durable, they held little water and outperformed the old brag of wool: "warm when wet."
 But they trapped body odors and just did not feel very good to the skin.
 The market was ripe for a better version, and Doug Hoschek was right there in about 1980 with a big American mill called Malden Mills in Massachusetts.
 The product was Polarfleece, now seen everwhere, all the way from technical mountain clothing to everyday soccer blankets!
 It's become so much a part of American life that nobody thinks about its invention.
 In 2011 Hoschek wrote a book about his history in the industry, named "Polar Pollution."
-Below is an excerpt.
+Below is an excerpt*-- the signature on the cover is Mr. Hoschek's.

 Doug Hoschek lives in Central Oregon with his wife.
 He continues working on a small scale to turn-on America to the wonders of American-grown and processed merino wool.
-His line of wool-based camping quilts is exceptional and affordable. (mid-2020) For the time being, to learn more and purchase, please use Doug's email of: email@example.com
+His line of wool-based camping quilts is exceptional and affordable.
+To learn more and purchase, please visit www.portlandwoolenmills.com or use Doug's email of: email@example.com

-GEAR ALERT: As of late 2018, I now have six history of gear books in total.
+GEAR ALERT: I now have six history of gear books in total.
 Here's a page where those books are listed and with links to purchase them (Click).
 Also listed are four other books with outdoor themes.
 Also, at any time, you can contact me at: firstname.lastname@example.org